joelchelliah/knowit-julekalender/README.md

 # knowit-julekalender

-:christmas_tree: My solutions to programming problems from https://julekalender.knowit.no, solve in a few different languages.
+:christmas_tree: My solutions to the programming problems from https://julekalender.knowit.no, solved in a few different languages.